gradle/gradle/design-docs/publication-model.md

     3. Assert that another build can resolve project-A from this Ivy repository.
     4. Publish both projects to a Maven repository.
     5. Assert that another build can resolve project-A from this Maven repository.

+## Add general purpose polymorphic domain object container

+1. Move `PublicationContainer.add()` up to `DomainObjectContainer`
+    - Need to sync up API with `NamedDomainObjectContainer`.
+    - Need to sync up API with `TaskContainer`.
+    - Need to sync up API with `SourceSetContainer`, `ConfigurationContainer`.
+2. Default factory decorates instances when added and applies dependency injection via @Inject.
+3. Allow a type -> implementation type mapping to be declared.
+4. Remove `GroovyPublicationContainer`.
+6. Possibly allow configure-by-map dynamic add methods.

+## Fix POM generation issues

+* excludes on configuration.
+* dynamic versions.
+* wildcard excludes.

+## Warn when no repository of the appropriate type has been specified

+TBD

+## Web application is published with runtime dependencies

+Provided dependencies should be included in the generated POM.

+## Allow further types of components to be published

+* Publishing Ear project -> only runtime dependencies should be included.
+* Publishing C++ Exe project -> only runtime dependencies should be included.
+* Publishing C++ Lib project -> only runtime and headers dependencies should be included.
+Artifacts should not use classifiers, header type should be 'cpp-headers', not 'zip'.
+* Fix No pom published when using 'cpp-lib' plugin, due to no main artifact.

+### Test cases

+* Copy existing Maven publication tests for non-java projects and rework to use `maven-publish` plugin.

+## Some fixes

+* Publishing to Ivy currently uses archivesBaseName for archive names.
+* Honour changes to the {organisation, module, revision} made by an ivy.xml XML hook
+* Honour changes to the {group, artifact, version} made by a pom.xml XML hook

 ## Allow outgoing dependencies to be customised